hiowenluke/rabbitmq-easy/README.md

 # RabbitMQ-Easy

 An easy to use RabbitMQ library for [Node.js](https://nodejs.org), support MQ and RPC.
-RabbitMQ-Easy RPC is simpler then gRPC, consul, etc., but its performance is lower than them.
-If you care about performance deeply,  use gRPC or consul.
+RabbitMQ-Easy RPC is simpler then gRPC, consul, etc.

 ## Installation